 What should I already know?

-Over the past two years we’ve learned which existing skills give an apprentice the best shot at success with us.
+Over the past 2 years we’ve learned which existing skills give an apprentice the best shot at success with us.
 In short, we’re looking for people who have already had 1 full year minimum of professional experience (sorry, we aren’t accepting current students), preferably working as a designer or web developer.

 A designer’s portfolio should show a clear understanding of: